Universal Discrete-Domain Speech Enhancement: Experiments

-For the bandwidth extension task \textbf{BWE}, as suggested in Table \ref{tab:results}, DEMUCS, CMGAN and MP-SENet, which were specifically designed for denoising and reverberation, all failed.
-Although the objective results of AP-BWE, which was specifically designed for task \textbf{BWE}, outperformed the three models mentioned above, there is still a significant gap compared to our proposed UDSE.
+{For the bandwidth extension task \textbf{BWE}, as suggested in Table \ref{tab:results}, DEMUCS, CMGAN, MP-SENet and Genhancer, which were specifically designed for denoising and reverberation, all failed.
+The more general-purpose UniverSE++ also performed poorly.} Although the objective results of AP-BWE, which was specifically designed for task \textbf{BWE}, outperformed the five models mentioned above, there is still a significant gap compared to our proposed UDSE.
 Subjectively, UDSE also significantly outperformed AP-BWE ($p<0.01$) as shown in Table \ref{tab:ABX}.
 According to listener feedback, the speech extended by AP-BWE contained noticeable pronunciation errors, whereas UDSE did not.
 The last row of Figure \ref{fig:spectrum1} intuitively shows the results of bandwidth extension.
 It is evident that UDSE achieves a richer and more accurate reconstruction of high-frequency speech details compared to AP-BWE.
 For example, within the time range of 1 to 1.2 seconds and the frequency band of 1 kHz to 6 kHz, the harmonic details of the speech extended by UDSE are more similar to those of the clean speech.
 This indicates that UDSE has potential in speech bandwidth extension for extremely narrow bands (e.g., from 2 kHz to 44.1 kHz, representing an expansion of over 22 times in bandwidth).